CSE2018/cse-exam/raven.md

 shall be lifted—nevermore!
 ||||||| base
-and the Raven, never flitting, still is sitting, still is sitting on the pallid bust of Pallas just above my chamber _;
+and the Raven, never flitting, still is sitting, still is sitting on the pallid bust of Pallas just above my chamber door;
 and his eyes have all the seeming of a demon’s that is dreaming, and the lamp-light o’er him streaming throws his shadow on the floor;
 and my soul from out that shadow that lies floating on the floor shall be lifted—nevermore!
 =======
-And the Raven, never flitting, still is sitting, still is sitting On the pallid bust of Pallas just above my chamber _;
+And the Raven, never flitting, still is sitting, still is sitting On the pallid bust of Pallas just above my chamber door;
 And his eyes have all the seeming of a demon’s that is dreaming, And the lamp-light o’er him streaming throws his shadow on the floor;
 And my soul from out that shadow that lies floating on the floor